I am using Yocto Project tools build the software stack for the CM3, similar to the way I build systems for the other RPi boards.

-Then steps to flash the RPi CM are as follows
+Then steps to flash the RPi CM3 are as follows

-Install the RPi CM on the Gumstix Pi Fast Flash Board
+Install the RPi CM3 on the Gumstix Pi Fast Flash Board

 Connect a USB cable from the Pi Fast Flash Board to the Host computer.
 (I did not require separate power, the USB was enough).